kaityo256/mc/acf/README.md

 # Summary

-Sample source code of Monte Calro simulation for the two-dimensional Ising model on the square lattice.
+Sample source code of Monte Carlo simulation for the two-dimensional Ising model on the square lattice.
 Autocorrelation functions of magnetization at the critical temperature are calculated by three methods, Single-Flip, Swendsen-Wang, and